Zwennsch/schaumburg-votes/README.md

 ## User instructions:

-- create a courses.csv in the static folder.
-  It should contain 6 columns:
-  classes, name, max_participants, teacher, description, img_name
-  e.g.
-  "8,9,10",football,18,Smith,"Playing football on our local court in school",football.jpg.
-  For each course you can place an image in the static folder.
-  If you don't provide one, a default image will be shown later

 - initialize the database first from command-line in root folder using: flask --app voting init-db

 - fill table 'user' inside voting.sql db in instance folder:
   Keep in mind that when in production the instance folder is located in 'venv/var/voting-instance' instead of the regular instance folder of a flask app.